BASQUE COUNTRYSIDE - GETARIA - KAIA-KAIPE - POST 1

 Coffee

-They boast a massive wine list of 40,000 bottles worldwide at something like English retail prices!
+They boast a massive wine list of 40,000 bottles worldwide, at prices like those in English retail!

 We had an excellent Rebisaca alberiño for €19